 Not necessarily but many will.
 Generally, those mortgage advisers who offer life insurance will call themselves mortgage & protection advisers.
 'Protection' is the industry name used for insurance relating to death and sickness.
 Mortgage advisers may also look at Buildings, Contents and Redundancy insurances.

-Make sure you check the type of advice you are getting
+Make sure you check the type of life insurance advice you are getting

 You need to check whether a mortgage adviser is tied to one insurance company; a panel of insurance companies or whether they can access the whole market for life and sickness insurance.
 Below I explain the differences between each.

 Tied to one life insurance company

 If your broker is tied to one insurance company then he/she has only one price and one set of terms to offer you when it comes to what you need.
 That price may be more expensive than the one you would find on the open market.